-Then put your learning into performance in our 1,500-seat concert hall with full schedules in vocal and instrumental concerts as well as opera.
+Then put your learning into performance in our 1,300-seat concert hall with full schedules in vocal and instrumental concerts as well as opera.
 Tour both nationally and globally as you grow as a performer.
-Recent U.S. tours have crisscrossed the South and Southwest.

-NWU Music alumni regularly leave their marks at top music graduate programs around the country.
-Recent graduates have gone on to study music at Harvard, the Manhattan School of Music, the University of Texas and Florida State University.
+NWU Music alumni regularly leave their marks at top music graduate programs around the country, studying at schools such as Harvard, The Manhattan School of Music, The University of Texas–Austin, Northwestern, The University of Kansas, University of Houston–Moores School of Music, The Maryland Opera Studio, and Florida State University.

-Music majors’ e-portfolios help them stand out as they launch careers in such fields as music education, music therapy, law and business.
+Music majors’ e-portfolios help them stand out as they launch careers in such fields as music education, music therapy, law, ministry, and business.

-NWU Music includes an American musicologist and gender studies professor who took home Nebraska Wesleyan’s 2014 Exemplary Teacher Award as well as a nationally renowned choral director who has taught at NWU for more than 40 years.
-They’re also outstanding performers in their own right, working in genres as varied as opera and polka.
+The NWU Music faculty includes an American musicologist and gender and sexuality studies professor who received Nebraska Wesleyan’s 2014 Exemplary Teacher Award as well as a nationally renowned choral director whose choral compositions are performed from coast to coast.
+Many of our music professors are also outstanding artists in their own right, performing in diverse genres from opera to polka.